 A lack of appetite is often the first sign that something is amiss in your aquarium.
 While it’s a very general sign, it’s also a clue that invites you to look more deeply into how you’re caring for your fish.

-If your Betta fish is not eating here are some tips to consider that should help set things right again!
+Causes of a betta fish not eating can include anything from simple temperature issues to more serious conditions.
+If your Betta fish starts refusing food, here are some tips to consider that should help set things right again.

 One of the most common reasons bettas and other fish refuse to eat is because the water conditions are poor.
 If you aren’t performing regular water changes, the aquarium hasn’t fully cycled, or you don’t keep a filter running, toxic compounds can build up to stressful levels.

-Ammonia, nitrite, and nitrate are lethal as their concentrations rise – ammonia being the most toxic product and nitrate being the least so.
-You should always keep aquarium water test kits or strips on hand to monitor conditions when your betta fish stops eating.
+Since concentrations can sometimes change from healthy to dangerous in a few hours, you should always keep aquarium water test kits or strips on hand to monitor conditions when your betta fish stops eating.

-Signs of ammonia, nitrite, and nitrate toxicity include listlessness, gill discoloration or bleeding, lying at the top or bottom of the tank, ragged fins, and lack of appetite.
+Signs of ammonia, nitrite, and nitrate poisoning include more than simply not eating.
+Your betta fish may also become listless, show gill discoloration or even bleeding, especially in the fin rays and blood vessels.
+You may see your betta fish laying at the top or bottom of the tank, with ragged fin edges, and gasping.